 Since the filing of this case, several third-party interventions have been made.
 Submissions from the following third-parties are available here:

 A video reconstruction of a pull-back of 47 migrants by the Libyan Coast Guard in November 2017 by Forensic Architecture and Forensic Oceanography.

 The consequences of Italy’s cooperation with the Libyan Coast Guard for migrants attempting to leave Libya have been catastrophic.
-Deaths by drowning, violence and ill-treatment on board the Libyan Coast Guard vessel have been captured on camera by the crew of Sea-Watch 3.
+Deaths by drowning, violence, and ill-treatment on board the Libyan Coast Guard vessel were captured on camera by the crew of the Sea-Watch 3.

-GLAN's application was submitted to the European Court of Human Rights on 8 May 2018 in partnership with the Association for Juridical Studies on Immigration (ASGI), with support from the Italian non-profit ARCI and Yale Law School’s Lowenstein International Human Rights Clinic, and the Rosa Parks Migration Law Clinic of the University of Louvain.
+GLAN's application was submitted to the European Court of Human Rights on 8 May 2018, in partnership with the Italian Association for Juridical Studies on Immigration (ASGI).
+The case was prepared with support from the Italian grassroots movement and NGO ARCI, Yale Law School’s Lowenstein International Human Rights Clinic, and the Rosa Parks Migration Law Clinic of the University of Louvain.
 The legal argumentation is based on Violeta Moreno-lax’ academic research.
-The case exposes how the intervention of the coast guard follows the terms of a February 2017 formal agreement between Italy and the Libyan Government of National Accord.
+The case exposes how the intervention of the Libyan Coast Guard follows the terms of the Memorandum of Understanding (MoU) concluded in February 2017 between Italy and the Libyan Government of National Accord.
 As a consequence of this and the underlying 2008 Treaty of Friendship signed by the Gaddafi and Berlusconi governments, Italy has been enabling and coordinating the Libyan response at sea through targeted funding, equipment, training, and direct involvement in the coordination and communication structures of the Libyan Coast Guard, to the point that, according to the Italian judiciary, Libyan interventions happen “under the aegis of the Italian navy”.
 The application asserts that such deep cooperation establishes Italy’s legal responsibility for the wrongdoing of Italian and Libyan actors, on the basis of the deployment by Italy of “contactless control” techniques that amount to a human-rights relevant exercise of “functional jurisdiction”.